The best federal sales executives find that just three things lead to more wins than losses:

 - A price within 2-3% of the lowest bidder.

-A well thought out, implementable selling system should assure these three tenants are in place.
+A well thought out, implementable selling system should assure these three tenets are in place.
 That is what it takes to achieve consistent, scalable, organic growth in the government marketplace.

 Selling to government is easy… most companies make it hard.